 This course will cover the physical-layer design issues in digital communication systems.
 The major topics covered are: information measures and the notion of channel capacity; link budgets; digital modulation techniques, including the signal space concept and optimal detectors, error performance in noise, suboptimal detectors, pulse shaping; error control techniques such as block and convolutional codes.

 Communication systems is the required prerequisite for this course.
 You will also be expected to be able to program in MATLAB.

 J. G. Proakis and M. Salehi.
 Fundamentals of Communication Systems, 2nd edition.
 Pearson.
 2014.

 The final exam will be taken on Tuesday, June 18th, 15:00 to 17:00, in 23413.

 You will be allowed to bring one sheet of notes (both sides fine) into the exam along with calculators.

-The following topics will be tested in your midterm exam:
+The following topics will be tested in your final exam:

 1) Union bound for SER evaluation when M-ary signaling is used (Notes #8, #9, #10)